ekpangmichael/mobimeo-challenge/README.md

-These commands deploy Elastic search, Kibana, Fluentd, APM-server and configure fluentd  to get the container logs, analyse and ship to them to Elastichsearch.
+These commands deploy Elastic search, Kibana, Fluentd, APM-server and configure fluentd  to get the container logs, analyse and ship them to Elastichsearch.